Less is More: High-value Data Selection for Visual Instruction Tuning: Redundancy Analysis on Visual Instruction Data

 \subsection{Analysis Setup}

-Given a mixture of visual instruction datasets for training MLLMs, our experiments are conducted by reducing the number of visual instructions of a certain type and then examining the performance change after fine-tuning with the adjusted instruction dataset.
-In this experiment, we mainly study the widely used instruction dataset for training LLaVA-1.5, as it is one of the SOTA methods across open-source MLLMs.
+Given a mixture of visual instruction datasets for training LVLMs, we prune the amount of visual instructions from a certain task and then examine the performance change after fine-tuning with the adjusted instruction dataset.
+In this experiment, we mainly study the used instruction dataset for training the SOTA open-source LVLM, LLaVA-1.5~\citep{liu2023improved}.

-\paragraph{Backbone Model.} We choose the LLaVA-1.5~\cite{liu2023improved} model after cross-modal alignment training as the backbone model (without instruction-tuning), which has been trained on more than 500k image-text pairs.
-It incorporates CLIP~\cite{radford2021learning} as the visual encoder and Vicuna-v1.5~\cite{vicuna2023} as the LLM, and further leverages two linear layers for mapping the encoded visual features to the latent space of LLM.
+\paragraph{Backbone Model.} We choose the LLaVA-1.5~\citep{liu2023improved} model after cross-modal alignment training as the backbone model (without instruction-tuning), which has been trained on more than 500k image-text pairs.
+It incorporates CLIP~\citep{radford2021learning} as the visual encoder and Vicuna-v1.5~\citep{vicuna2023} as the LLM, and further leverages two linear layers for mapping the encoded visual features to the latent space of LLM.

 \paragraph{Visual Instruction Dataset.} LLaVA-1.5 has been fine-tuned on a mixture of instruction datasets from different tasks.
-To ensure internal consistency across different tasks, we select only one dataset for each type of task from it.
-The selected subset of instruction datasets is demonstrated as follows:
+To ensure internal consistency across different tasks, only one dataset for each type of task will be selected.
+We select VQAv2~\citep{goyal2017making} dataset for Open-Ended Visual Question Answering~(OE-VQA), A-OKVQA dataset~\citep{schwenk2022okvqa} for Multi-Choice Visual Question Answering~(MC-VQA), RefCOCO~\citep{mao2016generation,kazemzadeh2014referitgame} dataset for Referring Expression Comprehension~(REC), LLaVA-1.0~\citep{Liu2023VisualIT} dataset for Visual Conversation~(VC), CC3M~\citep{sharma2018conceptual} dataset for Image Caption~(IC), and ShareGPT~\citep{zheng2023judging} dataset for Textual Conversation~(TC). \autoref{apdx-data} contains details about the datasets.

-\begin{itemize} \item \textit{Open-Ended Visual Question Answering~(OE-VQA):} it requires a model to generate natural language answers without predefined options.
-We select VQAv2~\cite{goyal2017making} since it's one of the most commonly-used OE-VQA dataset.

-\item \textit{Multi-Choice Visual Question Answering~(MC-VQA):} it also requires a model to answer visual questions, but only selects the answer from the provided candidate choices.
-We select the A-OKVQA dataset~\cite{schwenk2022okvqa}. \item \textit{Referring Expression Comprehension~(REC):} it requires a model to generate the regional description of the given object or select the correct object based on the given description.
-We select RefCOCO dataset~\cite{mao2016generation,kazemzadeh2014referitgame}. \item \textit{Visual Conversation~(VC):} it requires a model to generate long conversations based on visual content.
-We select the VC data from instructions of LLaVA-1.0~\cite{Liu2023VisualIT}. \item \textit{Image Caption~(IC):} it requires a model to provide an description of the given image.
-We select CC3M dataset~\cite{sharma2018conceptual} as it is already used for cross-modal alignment training of LLaVA-1.5~\cite{Liu2023VisualIT}. \item \textit{Textual Conversation~(TC):} it requires the model to generate conversation in a text-only setting.
-We select ShareGPT~\cite{zheng2023judging}, as it has been widely used in training LLMs.